codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 To access a variable, add the `$` symbol in front of its name.
 For example, access `API_TOKEN` by using `$API_TOKEN`.
 Note that it is required to use quotation marks with multi-line variables when you are referencing them in custom scripts.

-## Accessing self-defined variables across the workflow
+## Setting variables during the build

 By default, if you define an environment variable inside your script, you can only use it within the script itself.
-However, it is possible to modify your script to use the variables in subsequent parts of your workflow.
+However, you can make an environment variable available to any subsequent parts of your workflow by defining or updating the environment variable and writing it to the `CM_ENV` environment file.

-You can do this by writing a `"KEY=value"` pair to the `CM_ENV` environment file. `CM_ENV` can contain multiple environment variables separated by newlines.
+Specifically, you can do this by writing a `"KEY=value"` pair to the `CM_ENV` environment file. `CM_ENV` can contain multiple environment variables separated by newlines.
 Instructions on how to write variables to the file can be found below.

-### Creating a cross-script variable on UNIX (macOS and Linux)
+### Writing to an environment file on UNIX (macOS and Linux)

 ```yaml
 echo "KEY=value" >> $CM_ENV
 ```

-### Creating a cross-script variable on Windows
+### Writing to an environment file on Windows

 ```yaml
 Add-Content -Path $env:CM_ENV -Value "KEY=value"